 The FIT Count is part of the Pollinator Monitoring Scheme (PoMS) within the UK Pollinator Monitoring and Research Partnership, co-ordinated by the Centre for Ecology & Hydrology (CEH).
 It is jointly funded by Defra, the Welsh and Scottish Governments, JNCC and project partners, including CEH, the Bumblebee Conservation Trust, Butterfly Conservation, British Trust for Ornithology, Hymettus, the University of Reading and University of Leeds.
 PoMS aims to provide much-needed data on the state of the UK's insect pollinators, especially wild bees and hoverflies, and the role they fulfil in supporting farming and wildlife.
-PoMS will include several different approaches to pollinator monitoring, including the FIT Count as well as a new systematic survey of pollinators and floral resources on a network of stratified random sites across England, Scotland and Wales, initially funded for two years but aiming to continue beyond this to generate data on long-term trends.

-For further information about PoMS go to: www.ceh.ac.uk/our-science/projects/pollinator-monitoring
+For further information about PoMS go to: www.ceh.ac.uk/pollinator-monitoring